The Blog of Toledo Lucas County Public Library

 What would it take for you to pack up your life, and move to another country?
 Some may choose to relocate for work or love.
 Others may say they never want to leave their country of origin, but often times a crisis leaves them no choice.
 In 2016, 5 million people immigrated to countries in the Organisation for Economic Co-operation and Development (OECD).
 It is important to note that the OECD only consists of 35 of the 197 countries in the world, so in actuality the number of immigrants is likely much greater and also impossible to track.
 Regardless of the impetus, every one of these individuals has a unique experience and story to tell.

-From September 15th until October 18th, you may notice something rather out of place in Main Library’s Wintergarden - a phone booth.
+From September 15th until October 18th in 2017, you may notice something rather out of place in Main Library’s Wintergarden - a phone booth.
 If the phone begins to ring, please do not hesitate to answer.
 This decommissioned phone booth has made the journey from New York City’s Time Square, and work as the link between library guests and the oral stories of more than 70 immigrants.
 Feel free to listen to one or more, and use the phone book in the booth to find more information and transcriptions, as well as to write down your own personal histories.
 From this installation, we hope to show the bravery, ingenuity, and dedication it takes to uproot ones’ self and make the often anxiety inducing move to another country, and inspire feelings of true empathy, compassion, and love for our fellow humans.
 Each story lasts between two and fifteen minutes, and we encourage everyone visiting the library to take part in this one of a kind experience.
 Additional exhibit phone booth installations include Promenade Park (Downtown Toledo, Ohio) and The University of Toledo.

 Special Thanks to Our Partners & Sponsors